Turkey could tighten coronavirus controls as strains, criticism grow

-Turkey will step up containment measures if the coronavirus outbreak grows and people ignore a "voluntary" quarantine, President Tayyip Erdogan said on Wednesday, as the country's top doctor warned of strains on hospitals and pushed for action.
+Turkey will step up measures to contain the coronavirus outbreak if it keeps spreading and people ignore "voluntary" quarantine rules, President Tayyip Erdogan said, as the death toll rose and doctors demanded action to ease the strain on hospitals.
+Turkey's death toll from the pandemic rose by 63 to 277 on Wednesday, its sharpest daily increase yet, while the total number of cases from the disease rose by 2,148 to 15,679, Health Minister Fahrettin Koca said.

-The Turkish Medical Association (TTB), which has criticized what it says is a lack of government readiness and transparency as cases surged over the last three weeks, has been among those pressing Ankara to adopt and enforce a stay-at-home order.
-Turkey has reported 13,500 cases so far, the 10th highest number worldwide, and 214 deaths.
-The government has urged people to stay at home, halted flights, limited domestic travel, shut schools, bars, and cafes and suspended mass prayers and sports fixtures.
+The government has urged people to stay at home, halted all international flights, limited domestic travel, closed schools, cafes, bars and suspended mass prayers and sports fixtures.
+But, it has so far stopped short of imposing a full lockdown on public life in an effort to cushion the economic impact.

-But it has stopped short of announcing a full lockdown in an effort to cushion the economic disruption.
-"We are determined to continue production and exports," Erdogan told a meeting of provincial leaders of his ruling AK Party in a televised video conference.
+"We are determined to continue production and exports," Erdogan told a meeting of provincial leaders of his AK Party in a televised video conference on Wednesday.
+"We won't need further measures if all our citizens keep themselves in a voluntary quarantine.
+However, we may have to take much more advanced measures if the pandemic spreads and our citizens don't stay at home."

+Later on Wednesday, Interior Minister Suleyman Soylu warned that intercity travel would be further restricted in the coming days, after Ankara limited domestic transport at the weekend.
+"Our message to citizens is very clear: Do not travel from one city to the other, stay at home.
+We will make it harder for you," he told broadcaster CNN Turk, adding that one step could be curbing the use of personal vehicles in intercity travel.

+He said some 100,000 people had applied to local governors to receive permission for intercity travel, and the government will take steps based on the pace of the pandemic and directives from the health ministry.
+In the last 24 hours, 14,396 tests had been conducted in the country, bringing the total number to 106,799 since the outbreak began, Koca said.
+He added that Turkey would conduct 20,000 to 25,000 tests per day next week and then rapidly reach 30,000.

-The government has announced a 100-billion lira ($15 billion) package to support the economy that includes some wage protection for workers, though many, including in the vast tourism sector, are not covered.
-The TTB's office in Izmir, Turkey's third largest city, complained of "great secrecy" surrounding the 700 or so coronavirus patients there.
-It said doctors were struggling to access patient data and that not enough was being done to keep diagnosed and suspected cases separated. ($1 = 6.6909 liras)
+The government has announced a 100-billion-lira ($15 billion) package to support the economy that includes some wage protection for workers, though many, including in the vast tourism sector, are not covered.
+The TTB's office in Izmir said doctors were struggling to access patient data and that not enough was being done to ensure the separation of diagnosed and suspected cases. ($1 = 6.6909 liras) (Additional reporting by Ali Kucukgocmen and Ece Toksabay Writing by Jonathan Spicer Editing by Gareth Jones and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)